Click here to Skip to main content

 }

-Knowing all the account types, and how to present it to user (maybe by a combo like above), we just need to be able to create new instances of a account of the type we want by our factory.
-Similarly to looking for the list of account types, we create or Factory Method like this:
+Knowing all the account types, and how to present them to the user (maybe by a combo like above), we just need to be able to create new instances of an account of the type we want by our factory.
+Similarly to looking for the list of account types, we create or Factory method like this:

 public static AccountBase FactoryMethod(string accountTypeDesired)